ElisaLegnani/elisalegnani.github.io/index.md

 I co-founded [Direct3D](https://www.direct3d.it/), a startup dedicated to developing, manufacturing, and selling a pellet extruder for 3D printing.

-Combining my expertise in this field with my background in physics, I authored a paper detailing a novel method I developed for manufacturing realistic 3D cerebrovascular phantoms to be used in radiosurgery applications.
+Combining my expertise in this field with my background in physics, I developed a novel method for manufacturing realistic 3D cerebrovascular phantoms to be used in radiosurgery applications.

 For more information, visit the [3D print](https://elisalegnani.github.io//3dprint) page.